-Ammonia, a chemical compound of nitrogen and hydrogen is produced using naphtha, steam and air.
-Feedstock naphtha is the source for hydrogen and atmospheric air for nitrogen.
+Ammonia, a chemical compound of nitrogen and hydrogen is produced using RLNG, steam and air.
+Feedstock RLNG is the source for hydrogen and atmospheric air for nitrogen.

-Naphtha is desulphurised in two stages and the hydrocarbon is reformed together with steam and air to raw synthesis gas in the reforming section.
+The process feed RLNG (hydrocarbon) is reformed together with steam and air to raw synthesis gas in the reforming section.
 The reforming section consists of Pre-reformer, Primary Reformer and Secondary Reformer.
 Air is introduced in the Secondary Reformer.
-Reformed gas containing H2, N2, CO and CO2 and minor amount of unreformed methane (CH4) is sent to the CO conversion section where CO is converted into CO2 in two steps in shift conversion units.
-CO2 is absorbed using Methyl Di-ethanol Amine
+Reformed gas containing H2, N2, CO and CO2 and traces of unconverted methane (CH4) is sent to the CO conversion section where CO is converted into CO2 in two steps in shift conversion units.
+CO2 is absorbed using Methyl Di-ethanol Amine.

-(MDEA) in the CO2 Removal Section and sent to Urea Plant as one of the raw materials for Urea production.
-The remaining CO and CO2 from the process gas is converted to CH4 in the Methanator.
+CO2 from MDEA section sent to Urea Plant as one of the raw materials for Urea production.
+The remaining CO and CO2 from the process gas are converted to CH4 in the Methanator.
 The processed synthesis gas is compressed and sent to the catalytic converters (S 200 and S 50) where Ammonia is produced by the catalytic action.
 Synthesized Ammonia is separated and sent to Urea Plant as raw material and the remaining quantity is refrigerated and sent to cylindrical storage tanks.

 Urea is produced by reacting Ammonia with carbon di oxide (obtained from Ammonia Plant) in stainless steel lined reactors at 215-220 kg/cm2g pressure, using the technology of UTI total heat recycle Process.
 The high efficiency Reactor has a conversion of CO2 to Urea of about 76% per pass.
 After flashing and decomposition at medium pressure, an additional Carbon-di-oxide is injected into the Medium Pressure System followed by flashing and decomposition at low pressure and then concentration of urea solution at vacuum.
 Further concentration takes place at evaporators at the top of Prill Tower.